RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing: Related Work

 \section{Related Work}

-\minisection{Instruction-Based Image Editing} Instruction-driven image editing has advanced with diffusion-based methods.
-End-to-end approaches such as \textit{InstructPix2Pix}~\citep{brooks2023instructpix2pix,hui2024hq} learn direct mappings from instructions to edited outputs, showing strong global editing but limited spatial reasoning.
-Inpainting-based pipelines first localize regions and then apply mask-guided editing~\citep{zhang2023magicbrush}, which improves locality but depends on fragile localization modules and struggles with reasoning-heavy instructions.
-More recent lines explore VLM-guided generation~\citep{wu2025qwen,deng2025emerging}, but typically leverage VLMs only at a coarse level, underutilizing their fine-grained reasoning capabilities.
+\textbf{Instruction-Based Image Editing}.
+Instruction-driven image editing has advanced with diffusion-based methods.
+End-to-end approaches such as \textit{InstructPix2Pix}~\cite{brooks2023instructpix2pix,hui2024hq} learn direct mappings from instructions to edited outputs, showing strong global editing but limited spatial reasoning.
+Inpainting-based pipelines first localize regions and then apply mask-guided editing~\cite{zhang2023magicbrush}, which improves locality but depends on fragile localization modules and struggles with reasoning-heavy instructions.
+More recent lines explore VLM-guided generation~\cite{wu2025qwen,deng2025emerging}, but typically leverage VLMs only at a coarse level, underutilizing their fine-grained reasoning capabilities.

-\minisection{Vision--Language Models} Large VLMs~\citep{wang2024qwen2,bai2025qwen2,chen2024internvl} exhibit remarkable fine-grained perception~\citep{lai2024lisa,wang2024qwen2} and complex reasoning abilities~\citep{liu2025seg,goodfellow2016deep}.
+\textbf{Vision--Language Models}.
+Large VLMs~\cite{wang2024qwen2,bai2025qwen2,chen2024internvl} exhibit remarkable fine-grained perception~\cite{lai2024lisa,wang2024qwen2} and complex reasoning abilities~\cite{liu2025seg,goodfellow2016deep}.
 These strengths suggest great potential for boosting IV-Complex image editing.

-\minisection{Image Editing Benchmarks} Existing benchmarks such as Imgedit~\citep{ye2025imgedit} and GEdit~\citep{liu2025step1x} mainly evaluate edits on images with clean layouts and explicit instructions.
-Reasoning-oriented benchmarks like \textit{KrisBench}~\citep{wu2025kris} and \textit{RISEBench}~\citep{zhao2025envisioning} move beyond direct commands, but their tasks still involve simple image compositions and fail to reflect the intertwined linguistic-visual complexity of real-world editing.
+\textbf{Image Editing Benchmarks}.
+Existing benchmarks such as Imgedit~\cite{ye2025imgedit} and GEdit~\cite{liu2025step1x} mainly evaluate edits on images with salient subject and explicit instructions.
+Reasoning-oriented benchmarks like \textit{KrisBench}~\cite{wu2025kris} and \textit{RISEBench}~\cite{zhao2025envisioning} move beyond direct commands, but their tasks still involve simple image compositions and fail to reflect the instruction-visual complexity of real-world image editing.